 This shallow depth of field will be even more pronounced if you use an add-on macro lens designed specifically for shooting extreme close-ups.

 This app allows you to selectively blur the background of your image.
-You just use your finger to select which areas to blur and which to keep in focus.
+Just use your finger to select which areas to blur and which to keep in focus.

 The app is very easy to use, but you do need to take your time when making your selections in order to achieve a natural blur effect.